Consumer medicine information

 • medicines used to treat urinary tract infections and bladder problems

-• medicines used to treat behavioral disorders
+• medicines used to treat behavioural disorders

 • phenylephrine, a medicine used to treat congestion